 Please submit a maximum of 100 lines in total: this could take the form of 3 shorter poems or one or two long ones.

 The deadline for submissions will be midnight on the 27th of October (Sunday of 2nd Week)

 Hello!
 I'm Annie (she/they), a second-year law student at St Hugh’s College.
 As well as spending the year wallowing in my tort textbooks, I hope to bring you three packed and plentiful terms of poetry!

-My work has been broadcast by BBC Radio 3 and appears, or will appear, in Poetry London, Ambit, and The Manchester Review, among others.
+My work has been broadcast by BBC Radio 3 and appears, or will appear, in PN Review, Poetry London, and Ambit, among others.
 I was a prizewinner in Tower Poetry, twice, and was commended twice in Foyle Young Poets of the Year.
 I’ve also received Lancaster University’s prizes for both poetry and fiction, in addition to the Young Person’s Prize at Ledbury Poetry Festival and the Felix Dennis Award at Stratford Literary Festival.
 Currently, I’m also a shadow trustee at MPT Magazine (so please, please, please discuss poetry in translation with me!).